haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

   deriving (Show, Generic, Eq, Ord, Functor)
 ```

-A minor downside with comments-in-`ann` model is that a file with no field but only comments
+A minor downside with the _comments-in-`ann`_ model is that a file with no field but only comments
 can't be represented.
 However we don't consider this case because such a file won't be a valid cabal
 file.